DiscoRiver/massh/README.md

 }
 ```

-Ultimately, the concurrency model used to read from the results channel is the responsibility of those using this package.
+Right now, the concurrency model used to read from the results channel is the responsibility of those using this package.
 An example of
-how this might be achieved can be found in the https://github.com/discoriver/omnivore package, which is currently in development.
+how this might be achieved can be found in the https://github.com/DiscoRiver/omnivore/tree/main/internal/ossh package, which is currently in development.